gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 }
 {% endhighlight %}

-Because the queue we execute on is undefined we provide `waldo`, which will execute on the queue the previous promise was resolved *unless* it is the main queue.
+Because the queue we execute on is undefined we provide `waldo`, which will unleash Zalgo unless the queue is the main queue.
 In that case we dispatch to the default background queue.

 Again, **please** don’t use these in a misguided attempt to improve performance: the performance gain is neglible.
 We provide them for situations when it is imperative that there is minimal delay and for libraries that should be as performant as possible.